torproject/sbws/docs/source/specification.rst

 and what its goals where.

 Simple Bandwidth Scanner (sbws) is a project motivated by discussions at the Rome 2018 Tor Project meeting.
+It aims to be a quick to implement, easy to maintain replacement for torflow.
+It should not receive many fancy features; instead, developer time should be spent on finding and implementing a better load balancing solution than bandwidth scanning, such as peerflow_.

 This document describes the implementation contained within the accompanying ``sbws`` package.

 Anatomy of a Tor network using sbws
 -----------------------------------

-First and foremost, there needs to exist one or more webservers that exist somewhere on the Internet.
+First and foremost, there needs to be one or more webservers that exist somewhere on the Internet.
 They MUST serve up a file of at least some minimum size, and MUST support both HTTP GET and HEAD requests on that file.
 For both HTTP verbs, they MUST support requests with the Range header and MUST support